hotwired/stimulus-site/_reference/00_controllers.md

 ## Registration

-If you use Stimulus with webpack, your application will automatically load and register controller classes following the conventions above.
+If you use Stimulus with the `@stimulus/webpack-helpers` package, your application will automatically load and register controller classes following the conventions above.

-If you don't use webpack, your application must manually load and register each controller class.
+If you don't use the webpack helpers, your application must manually load and register each controller class.

 ### Registering Controllers Manually

-To manually register a controller class with an identifier, call the `Application#register` method on your application:
+To manually register a controller class with an identifier, call the `Application#register` method on your application object:

 ```js
 import ReferenceController from "./controllers/reference_controller"

 application.register("reference", ReferenceController)
 ```